 If you are a confirmed Anglican from, for example, the Church of England or the Nippon Sei Ko Kai (Episcopal Church in Japan), provide the parish office with your birth date and place, baptismal date and place, and Confirmation date, place and bishop.

 Baptisms are done at regularly scheduled services on the feast days specified by the Book of Common Prayer (Baptism of Our Lord, Easter Eve, Pentecost, and All Saints Day) and, also, on the Sunday after Easter, Thanksgiving Day, and occasionally on other Sundays or feast days.
 Anyone baptized at Grace Church is a “baptized member.”
-Call the parish office or speak with one of the clergy to arrange a baptism.
+Call the parish office or speak with one of the clergy to arrange a baptism for yourself or your child.

 Confirmation is “the rite in which we express a mature commitment to Christ, and receive strength from the Holy Spirit through prayer and the laying on of hands by a bishop.”
 Youth Confirmation classes and Adult Inquirers’ classes are offered each spring.
 Any baptized adult, and any baptized youth in eighth grade or higher, is eligible.
 Persons who have been confirmed in another denomination by a bishop in the apostolic succession (most often Roman Catholic or Orthodox) are received by the bishop rather than confirmed.
 Those who have been confirmed or received are classified as “confirmed communicants.”
 Speak with one of the clergy if you are interested in confirmation or reception.